merivale/victor/docs/about.md

 The decision to treat the message as a function of the sentence forces us into an uncomfortable position, whereby semantic ambiguity, in the sense just described, becomes a theoretical impossibility.
 This is for the simple reason that functions, by definition, must assign a unique output to every input.
 Admittedly, the diagnosis of any given ambiguity as syntactic, semantic, or pragmatic is a matter for theoretical debate.
 Suppose the example I gave just now is not really a genuine case of semantic ambiguity, but turns out to be better explained in either syntactic or pragmatic terms.
 If that's the case, then maybe there are after all *no* genuine cases of semantic ambiguity.
 I myself, of course, would argue that there are; indeed, I *will* argue that there are in the course of expounding my theory.
 For now, however, the first thing to note is simply that the mainstream approach gives a hostage to fortune in this respect, and for no apparent reason.
 Codebreakers can offer syntactic and pragmatic explanations of ambiguity like anyone else; and we can also, should the need arise, offer semantic explanations.

 The obverse of semantic ambiguity is the phenomenon of *stylistic variance*, whereby the same information is encoded in more than one sentence.
-Stylistic variance includes optional abbreviations (`"She is not hungry"`/`"She’s not hungry"`/`"She isn’t hungry"`), word order (`"He left yesterday"`/`"Yesterday he left"`), and a few other things besides.
+Stylistic variance includes optional abbreviations (`"She is not hungry"`/`"She's not hungry"`/`"She isn't hungry"`), word order (`"He left yesterday"`/`"Yesterday he left"`), and a few other things besides.
 On the face of it, this phenomenon poses an exactly analogous threat to the codebreaker's methodology that semantic ambiguity poses to the mainstream alternative.
 This way around, however, the problem is easily solved, and its solution is obvious: we must simply build stylistic as well as informational choices into our model.

 The present incarnation of my model does not include any options for stylistic variance, allowing just one "canonic" output for every informational combination.
 In the interests of completeness, I do intend to add stylistic choices in due course.
 In the first instance, however, I felt it would make both the theory and the code easier to understand if I restricted my model exclusively to informational factors.
 I trust it is obvious that the simplification this entails is harmless, and easily remedied.